 method

-the method for Hanson--Koopmans nonparametric basis values. should be "optimum-order" for B-Basis and "woodward-frawley" for A-Basis.
+the method for Hanson–Koopmans nonparametric basis values. should be "optimum-order" for B-Basis and "woodward-frawley" for A-Basis.

 Value

-This object has the following fields:
+an object of class basis This object has the following fields:

 • call the expression used to call this function